PaystackHQ/checkout-ios/README.md

 ```ruby
 pod 'PaystackCheckout'
 ```
-Then run `pod install` from your projects directory on terminal.
+Then run `pod install` from your project's directory on terminal.

 ## Usage